-The number 12-ranked team’s season ended at the second round of the NCAA Tournament after their second Big 12 regular season title in a row and their first Big 12 Soccer Tournament title.
-Kadeisha had the honour of being named to the 2013 NSCAA All-America second team and she was the first Mountaineer to achieve NSCAA All-American recognition.
+The number-12-ranked team’s season ended at the second round of the NCAA Tournament, after their second Big 12 regular-season title in a row and first Big 12 Soccer Tournament title.
+Kadeisha had the honour of being named to the 2013 NSCAA All-America second team, and was the first Mountaineer to achieve NSCAA All-American recognition.

-She looks back on how her freshman year went in Morgantown and also names the local place she has enjoyed going to the most.
+She looks back on how her freshman year went in Morgantown.

-Back home in Canada, Kadeisha has joined up with the Ottawa Fury FC Women in the W-League.
-There are some familiar names on the roster, including captain and Norwegian international midfielder/forward Lisa-Marie Woods who featured on here a few months back.
-Also with the Fury in the capital are others with a WVU / Canadian Women’s National Team connection – midfielder Ashley Lawrence and defender Bryanna McCarthy.
+Back home, she has joined up with Ottawa Fury in the W-League.
+There are some familiar names on the roster, including captain and Norwegian international midfielder/forward Lisa-Marie Woods.
+Also with the Fury in the capital are others with a WVU/national-team connection – midfielder Ashley Lawrence and defender Bryanna McCarthy.

-Additionally, the Fury boast vastly experienced forward Kristy Moore, who has played for both Australia and England at senior international level in her career.
-Although still a teenager, Kadeisha can only benefit from the role models she has the chance to work with and she already feels like she has taken something from the sport to stand her in good stead for the future.
+The Fury also boast vastly-experienced forward Kristy Moore, a senior international for both Australia and England during her career.
+Although still a teenager, Kadeisha can only benefit from those she has the chance to work with, and already feels she has taken something from the sport to stand her in good stead for the future.

 “You get to know what you want in life and to prioritise the importance.
 My life ambition is to help kids that can’t afford to play sports and to give back to communities in the projects.”

-There are wider objectives in Kadeisha’s thinking and such a perspective can surely only serve her well.
-In her extremely promising career to date, she has shared a locker room and taken to the pitch with some talented and influential figures.
-Currently, she is in camp with the Canada Under-20s along with two fellow WVU players – the aforementioned Ashley Lawrence and also forward Amandine Pierre-Louis.
+There are wider objectives in her thinking, and such a perspective can surely only serve her well.
+In her extremely-promising career to date, she has shared a locker room and taken to the pitch with some talented and influential figures.
+Currently, she is in camp with the Canada Under-20s, along with two fellow WVU players – the aforementioned Ashley Lawrence, and forward Amandine Pierre-Louis.

 Although still very young, Kadeisha was willing to answer the regular final question.
-Asked to put herself into a 5-a-side line-up next to four of the best she has ever played alongside, here was what she came up with.
-A true mix of youth and experience on this all-Canadian team!
+Asked to put herself into a 5-a-side line-up next to four of the best she has played alongside, here was what she came up with; a true mix of youth and experience on this all-Canadian team!

 “Goalkeeper – I can’t just say one when you have two incredible players – Erin McLeod and Karina LeBlanc.
 Erin because she is an awesome person, Karina because she is my mentor.